Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Mode-Dependent Error Distributions

-As illustrated in Fig.~\ref{fig:GMM}, the overall prediction errors for each of the datasets are well approximated by a GMM that naturally divides into two latent components: a \emph{low-risk mode} component and a \emph{high-risk mode} component.
-The relative weights of these modes vary substantially across datasets and across models.
-For GRIP++, the low-/high-risk proportions are $44.1\%/55.9\%$ (ApolloScape), $59.9\%/40.1\%$ (nuScenes), and $48.4\%/51.6\%$ (NGSIM).
-For FQA, they are $79.1\%/20.9\%$ (ApolloScape), $78.0\%/22.0\%$ (nuScenes), and $43.4\%/56.6\%$ (NGSIM).
-It is worth noting that in Fig.~\ref{fig:GMM}, FQA tends to have smaller weights on the high-risk mode on both ApolloScape and nuScenes.
-We conjecture that this is because FQA's special fuzzy attention can better capture the complex agent-agent and agent-map interactions in those datasets.
+As illustrated in Fig.~\ref{fig:GMM}, the overall prediction errors for each of the datasets are well approximated by a Gaussian Mixture Model (GMM) that naturally divides into two latent components: a \emph{low-risk mode} component and a \emph{high-risk mode} component.
+Table~\ref{tab:mode_weights} reports the GMM mode weights across all model--dataset combinations.
+The high-risk mode proportion varies substantially---from 5.9\% to 42.3\% ---reflecting the diversity of driving contexts and models.